appsmithorg/appsmith-docs/website/docs/connect-data/reference/anthropic.md

 <dd>

 It refers to the pre-trained language models provided by Anthropic.
-You can select from the available list of models, including options like claude-2, claude-2.1, and others.
+You can select from the available list of models, including options like claude-2, claude-3, and others.

+* For models belonging to the claude-3 family, the response format follows the [messages API](https://docs.anthropic.com/claude/reference/messages_post).

+* For claude-instant-1.2 and claude-2.1, the response format is based on the [completion API](https://docs.anthropic.com/claude/reference/complete_post).

 </dd>